AZ-400 Repository-level permissions Practice Question

 Correct answer & explanation

-In Azure Repos, the ability to create forks is controlled by a specific permission called 'Create Fork' at the repository level.
+In Azure Repos, the ability to create forks is controlled by the 'Create Fork' permission, which is a repository-level permission, not a branch-level setting.
 By default, all contributors have this permission.
-To restrict fork creation to only specific users, you must remove the 'Create Fork' permission from all users and groups, then explicitly grant it only to the desired group or individuals.
-This is a permission-based security model, not a branch policy or global toggle.
+To restrict fork creation to only specific users, navigate to the repository settings, go to Security (or Permissions), remove the 'Create Fork' permission from all users and groups, then explicitly grant it only to the desired group or individuals.
+Therefore, the correct answer is D: remove the 'Create Fork' permission from all users except the required group.

 Answer analysis